 Our forgiveness is the most lavish, life-changing, awe-inspiring thing we could ever receive.
 So let us never deceive ourselves and cheapen its value by telling ourselves a story about how good were really are.

-to all who believe.
-There is no difference between Jew and Gentile, and fall short of the glory of God, freely by his grace that came by Christ Jesus.
-Romans 3v22-24is given through faith in
+This righteousness is given through faith in Jesus Christ to all who believe.
+There is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God, and all are justified freely by his grace that came by Christ Jesus.
+Romans 3v22-24